Aliases for FABP3 Gene

 GeneCards Summary for FABP3 Gene

 FABP3 (Fatty Acid Binding Protein 3) is a Protein Coding gene.
-Diseases associated with FABP3 include Acute Myocardial Infarction and Pulmonary Embolism.
-Among its related pathways are Glucose / Energy Metabolism and Mesenchymal Stem Cell Differentiation Pathways and Lineage-specific Markers.
+Diseases associated with FABP3 include Acute Myocardial Infarction and Intermediate Charcot-Marie-Tooth Neuropathy.
+Among its related pathways are PPAR signaling pathway and Glucose / Energy Metabolism.
 GO annotations related to this gene include transporter activity and cytoskeletal protein binding.
 An important paralog of this gene is FABP7.

 UniProtKB/Swiss-Prot for FABP3 Gene

 FABP are thought to play a role in the intracellular transport of long-chain fatty acids and their acyl-CoA esters.